This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 Contacts => Add new contactand fill the information, including the VAT number.
 Under

-- In the second screen create invoicing items, and make sure that the VAT rate is chosen appropriately.
-The appropriate VAT rate is always 0%, unless the client is incorporated in Estonia.
-In this case, it is 20%.
-However, if the client does not have a VAT number, then the appropriate VAT rate is always 20%.
+In the second screen create invoicing items, and make sure that the VAT rate (which relates to Estonian VAT) is chosen appropriately.
+The appropriate VAT rate is:

 Mark as sent.
 This tells FreeAgent that your invoice is no longer a draft, and should go into Profit and loss.
 At this point you can download the invoice and send it to the client.

 Issuing a pseudo-invoice against a grant